 A lot of business owners make mistakes when figuring their business expenses versus their capital expenditures.
 Two common areas that cause confusion are vehicles and renovations on leased property.

-Many business owners use their personal vehicle for business purposes, thinking they can deduct the costs of insurance, repairs and gas as business expenses.
+Many business owners use their personal vehicles for business purposes, thinking they can deduct the costs of insurance, repairs, and gas as business expenses.
 However, this is not the case.
 The best practice is to always keep a mileage record.
 This record should show exactly how many miles you drive the vehicle for business purposes each day.

 The IRS offers a standard mileage deduction rate of 53.5 cents for all business-related driving.